 If you decide, after weighing the benefits and risks of the surgery, not to have the operation, what will happen?
 You need to know whether the condition will worsen or if there is a possibility that it may resolve itself.

-Many health plans may require patients to obtain a second opinion before undergoing elective surgery.
-Your doctor should be able to supply you with the names of qualified individuals who also perform the procedure.
-For more information on second opinions, see the Preoperative Management section of this module.
+In certain cases, some health plans may require patients to have a second opinion before undergoing elective surgery.
+Your doctor should be able to supply you with the names of qualified individuals who also do the procedure.

-What is the doctor's experience in performing this procedure?
+What is the doctor's experience in doing this procedure?

-You can minimize the risks of surgery by choosing a doctor who is thoroughly trained and experienced in performing the procedure.
-You may ask the doctor about his or her experience with the procedure being performed, including the number of times he or she has performed it, and his or her record of successes, as well as complications.
+You can minimize the risks of surgery by choosing a doctor who is thoroughly trained and experienced in doing the procedure.
+You may ask the doctor about his or her experience with the procedure being done, including the number of times he or she has done it, and his or her record of successes, as well as complications.

 Where will the surgery be performed?

-Until recently, most surgery was performed in hospitals.
+Until recently, most surgery was done in hospitals.
 Today, however, many procedures are done on an outpatient basis or in ambulatory surgical centers.
 This lowers the cost of these procedures since you are not paying for a hospital room.
-Certain procedures may still need to be performed on an inpatient basis.
-Your overall health is also considered when making a decision as to where the operation will be performed.
+Certain procedures may still need to be done on an inpatient basis.
+Your overall health is also considered when making a decision as to where the operation will be done.
 Be sure to ask your doctor why he or she recommends either setting.

 What type of anesthesia will be administered?

-Your doctor should tell you whether a local, regional, or general anesthesia will be administered and why this type of anesthesia is recommended for your procedure.
-You should also ask who will be administering the anesthesia (such as an anesthesiologist or a nurse anesthetist; both of whom are highly qualified to administer anesthesia) and ask to meet with that person before your operation.
-For more about anesthesia, see the Preoperative Management section of this module.
+Your doctor should tell you whether a local, regional, or general anesthesia will be given and why this type of anesthesia is recommended for your procedure.
+You should also ask who will be giving the anesthesia (such as an anesthesiologist or a nurse anesthetist; both of whom are highly qualified to administer anesthesia) and ask to meet with that person before your operation.

 What can I expect during recovery?